-Each Regional Resource Kit (RRK) will contain a set of metrics covering all ten pillars.
-Among all these metrics, some are created and relevant statewide.
-Other metrics are more suited to conditions within a given region.
-The "Tiers" for metrics included in each RRK:
+The metrics included within individual Regional Resource Kits are divided into three "tiers."
+Among all these metrics, some are created and relevant statewide (those in this Statewide Resource Kit).
+Additional metrics are more suited to issues/conditions within a given region.
+The "Tiers" for metrics included in each RRK